 All right.

-Sorry, you're staying around.
+You're staying around.

-And our final half hour on this election day.
+Graham and our final half hour on this election day.

-And you know, all we're hearing is that there's going to be a record turnout.
+And, you know, all we're hearing is that there's going to be a record turnout.

-Ninety percent of Democratic voters will go for Hillary.
+90% of Democratic voters will go for Hillary.

-Also it looks like in Utah that this Admiral guy collapsed, so we'll we'll watch that somewhat closely.
+Also, it looks like in Utah that this Admiral guy collapsed.

-You know, again, I'm not a big big believer in exit polls, because they've been proven wrong and wrong again.
+You know, again, I'm not a big, big believer in exit polls because they've been proven wrong and wrong again.

-I think my interpretation of all things is this Michigan, Pennsylvania, Ohio, Florida, North Carolina, Colorado, Nevada, New Hampshire are all tight.
+I think my interpretation of all things is this: Michigan, Pennsylvania, Ohio, Florida, North Carolina, Colorado, Nevada, New Hampshire are all tight.

 That's what I can tell you.

-But a hundred and forty million total expected to vote.
+But 140 million total expected to vote.

-John McLaughlin, how do you interpret these exit polls with little data we do have?
+John McLaughlin, how do you interpret these exit polls?

-We're gonna win.
+We're going to win.

-So we just have to make sure the next couple hours our vote keeps going out that we take nothing for granted.
+So we just have to make sure the next couple hours our vote keeps going out, that we take nothing for granted.

 The race is too close to call.

-You reported Democrats and in and Republicans, do you have a number on how independents are gone?
+Do you have a number on how independents are going?

 No, I got nothing on independence.

-I just I could tell you right now what it's showing.
+I could tell you right now what it's showing.

 I mean, it is showing Pennsylvania, Michigan, North Carolina, Florida, Ohio are neck and neck.